LauraMarott/SocialGraphs/Actors.md

 The same no-pattern can be seen from the bottom movies of betweenness centrality, where no shortest paths are going through any of these movies.

-To sum up, the betweenness centralities show no tendencies on the rankings being influenced by this popularity.
+To sum up, the betweenness centralities show no tendencies on the rankings being influenced by this popularity which means that the idea of the movies connecting other movies to each other are not worth to investigate further.

 #### Eigenvector Centrality